Man0dya/contribution-canon/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-description: Suggest an idea for this project
+about: Suggest an idea to improve this project
+title: "Feat: "
-labels: [enhancement]
+labels: enhancement
-assignees: []
+assignees: ""
 ---

 ## Problem